 Skip to navigation Skip to content

-Eligibility for JobSeeker Payment (JSP) 001-19051556
+Eligibility and rate impacts for JobSeeker Payment (JSP) 001-19051556

 Eligibility criteria

-To qualify for JSP a person must:
+To qualify for JSP the customer must:

 • meet Australian residence requirements for JSP